ASERG-STELA/shu-development-process/planning/version-control/level_4_git_instructions.md

 5. Add in a small description of what you changed;
 6. Click **Commit changes**.
 Your file will now be updated and the time of the commit logged.

+For more detailed guidance on Git commit summaries, read through the guidance [here](git-commit-guidance.md)

 ## 7. Push and Pull

 Pushing and Pulling are used to upload and retrieve code from Github, usually directly through the code editor terminal, GitKraken/Github Desktop or your development environment.
 ‘Push’ is used to push the changes you have made to your code in the editor onto Github without needing to reupload the full file.